kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 Let me change the query a little and add a filter on `a.name = Noura`, where `name` is the primary key of `User` records.
 You can see from Fig 1a that Noura is the primary key of node with ID 1.
-In my simulation, the Multiway HashJoin operator wll take `ab` tuples and extend them to `abc` tuples through a 2-way intersection.
-In general multiway HashJoin has k steps: 1 accumulate ste, k-2 build steps, and 1 probe step.
-Here are the steps:
+In my simulation, the Multiway HashJoin operator will take `ab` tuples and extend them to `abc` tuples through a 2-way intersection.
+In general multiway HashJoin has 3 phases: 1 accumulate phase, build phases to build k-2 hash tables, and a probe phase.
+Here are the steps.
-- Step 1 Accumulate step: The operator receives the `ab` tuples which will be extended to triangles.
-This accumulation phase is an overhead but allows the system to see exactly the forward/backward lists of which nodes will be intersected and through sideways information passing only scan those.
+- Step 1 - Accumulate Phase: The operator receives the `ab` tuples which will be extended to triangles.
+This allows the system to see exactly the forward/backward lists of which nodes will be intersected.
+Then, the operator passes this information sideways to only scan those lists.
 In this case, because there is a primary key filter on Noura, the only `ab` tuple that will be read is (a=1,b=0).
 This is stored in a temporary buffer that we call "Factorized Table" in the system.
-- Step 2 - Build Step 1: In the first build step, Multway HashJoin will pass a nodeID filter to the `Scan Follows (a)<-(c)` operator with only 1=true for node ID 1, and 0 for every other node ID.
+- Step 2 - Build Phase 1: In the first build step, Multway HashJoin will pass a nodeID filter to the `Scan Follows (a)<-(c)` operator with only 1=true for node ID 1, and 0 for every other node ID.
 The operator can do this because at this stage the operator knows exactly which backward adjacency lists will be needed when we extend the tuple (in this case only node with ID 1's